 Descriptive statistics were first calculated to obtain a full description of the data set.
 This formative analysis involved computing frequencies and percentages for categorical variables and calculating means and standard deviations for continuous variables.
 These data enabled an initial profile to be formed of the demographics, dietary patterns and food security situation of households in the study areas.

 Second, bivariate analyses were performed to examine crude associations between main variables.
-An x2 tests were used when comparing relationships between categorical outcomes, (e.g., marital status, food securityteregories).
+An x2 tests were used when comparing relationships between categorical outcomes, (e.g., marital status, food security categories).
 T-tests were used to compare two groups, and ANOVA was performed to compare multiple groups for continuous variables.
 We also assessed temporal trends during the study period (2018-2022) to explore the dynamics of food security and dietary diversity over time.

 Thirdly, the multivariate analysis was used to determine independent effects of different predictors after adjusting for the potential confounders.
 A logistic regression model was used to determine what significant factors associated with food security status, urban-rural differences, education level attained, and wealth quintiles were focused on.
 Models produced odds ratios adjusted for all other predictors (AOR) with 95% confidence intervals, providing strong evidence of effect size for each predictor variable.
 All quantitative analyses were run in SPSS Version 26 (IBM).
 Statistical significance throughout testing was set at the conventional level of p<0.05 to allow for strict interpretation of findings.